BrenoHenrike/Skua/readme.md

 - **Breno Henrike** the artist of Skua.
 - **Lord Exelot** the scripts manager and Skua Discord owner.
-- **tato** the scripts writer, also the writer of this about content.
+- **Tato** the script writer, is also the writer of this about content.
 - **Skua Heroes** the script makers and helpers.
-- **Boaters** the ones who sail overnight using Skua and help the Skua team to improve, thanks to their feedback and suggestions **which is you**.
+- **Boaters** are the ones who sail overnight using Skua and help the Skua team to improve, thanks to their feedback and suggestions **which is you**.

 ## How to build [ For Client Developers and Contributors]